ActionAid Kenya lecture: Learning about our partner charities

 Grant Application Process

-GRANT APPLICATION DATES The next round of Grants will open on 1st October 2024 How to apply 1.
-Contact your nearest Fine & Country of...
+GRANT APPLICATION DATES Applications are currently closed, the next round of Grants will open on March 1st How to apply 1.
+Contact your n...

 Read more >>